-The Partial Hospitalization Program (PHP) at Alternatives at EHN provides an individual with the care of a residential treatment program but allows the clients to spend evenings at home.
+The Partial Hospitalization Program (PHP) at Alternatives at EHN provides an individual with the care of an inpatient treatment program but allows the clients to spend evenings at home.
 This is beneficial for people who are dealing with problems too severe to be managed in outpatient therapy alone.
 The program involves a longer treatment visit (usually several hours) than what is typically offered in a doctor’s or therapist’s office.
 The controlled environment is often a useful step down transition from acute inpatient care or as an alternative to inpatient treatment.
-PHP is available at Alternatives for Dual Diagnosis for individuals dealing with chemical dependency and/or mental health issues.
+PHP is available at Alternatives for Mental Health, Chemical Dependency, and Dual Diagnosis for individuals dealing with chemical dependency and/or mental health issues.

 Alternatives at EHN offers an Intensive Outpatient Program for individuals who need a structured setting to work towards overcoming mental health, behavioral health, and/or a substance use disorder but who do not need the more intensive care offered in the partial hospitalization program.
 However, the IOP provides a more structured therapeutic setting than what is typically offered in a traditional outpatient setting.
 The IOP allows the staffs to help clients several times a week for several hours during the day.

-The Family Violence Program at Alternatives at EHN is certified as a Texas Department of Criminal Justice Battering Intervention and Prevention Provider (BIPP) and accredited by the Texas Department of Criminal Justice-Community Justice Assistance Division.
-This program focused on helping the individual who is violent, learn how to manage their anger and understand how the use of power and control over another results in abuse both physically and mentally.
-They learn how to interact without the use of power or control and learn to identify and cope with situations and behaviors that trigger abuse.
+The BIPP/Family Violence Program at Alternatives at EHN is certified as a Texas Department of Criminal Justice Battering Intervention and Prevention Provider (BIPP) and is one of only three programs in El Paso accredited by the Texas Department of Criminal Justice-Community Justice Assistance Division.
+This program focuses on guiding the individual who is abusive to learn how to manage their anger and violent behavior and realize that the use of power and control over another individual can result in verbal, emotional, and physical abuse.
+In the program, they will learn how to interact without the use of violence and learn to identify and cope with situations and behaviors that trigger abuse.

 This program is based upon the Anderson and Anderson Model of Domestic Violence Intervention.
 Groups are in English and Spanish are separate for men and women.

-The program meets the requirements for court ordered Domestic Violence or Family Violence treatment and a certificate of completion is provided at the end of the program.
+The program meets the requirements for court-ordered BIPP/Family Violence treatment and a certificate of completion is provided at the end of the program.

 Wednesday 5:30 pm – 7:00 pm